carpentries/maintainer-onboarding/_episodes/01-social.md

 > how the factors discussed in this episode should influence the
 > way we interact with contributors.
 > > ## Solution
-> > * Teach Most Useful First - we can (and should) politely turn down contributions that take the material out of scope of the novice learner or that involve unneccessary and distracting technical detail.
+> > * Teach Most Useful First - we can (and should) politely turn down contributions that take the material out of scope of the novice learner or that involve unnecessary and distracting technical detail.
-> > * Actual Time - everything will probabily take longer for learners than it does for you.
+> > * Actual Time - everything will probably take longer for learners than it does for you.
 Limit new additions to the materials and encourage cutting material where needed.
 > > * Things You Shouldn't Do in a Workshop - these are also things we shouldn't do in a PR or Issue conversation.
 > > * Imposter Syndrome - be encouraging to new contributors, even if they make a formatting mistake.
 > > * Accessibility - take seriously any comments a contributor makes about accessibility issues.